Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 We already know how to calculate training error and test error.
 So far we've simply been using test error as a way to gauge how well our model will generalize.
 That was a good first step but it's not good enough.
 We can do better.
 We can tune our model.
 Let's drill down.

-We can compare training error and something called *validation error* to figure out what's going on with our model - more on that in a minute.
+We can compare training error and something called *validation error* to figure out what's going on with our model - more on validation error in a minute.
 Depending on the values of each, our model can be in one of three regions:

 1) **High Bias** - underfitting
 2) **Goldilocks Zone** - just right (something I made up; not an industry term FYI)